bb1/EDTH-ctrl_sea/README.md

 ### Risk Assessment

 Indicators:
-- Proximity to critical infrastructure
+- 0.15 Current proximity to critical infrastructure (within 500m)
-- Amount of historical proximity
+- 0.1 * Amount of historical proximity
-- Time close to critical infrastructure
+- 0.1 * Duration close to critical infrastructure
-- Multiple trips close to the same infrastructure
+- 0.15 * Multiple trips close to the same infrastructure
-- Type of vessel
+- 0.01 Type of vessel
-- Speed of vessel
+- 0.2 Speed of vessel (slowing down close to infrastructure)
-- Course changes
+- 0.5 AIS signal status (on/off)
-- AIS signal status (on/off)
+- 0.5 Gaps in AIS data
-- Gaps in AIS data (high)
+- 0.2 Flag (RU, CN)

 Calculate a risk score based on these indicators using a weighted formula.